Wsercombe/tdd/README.md

 * _Navigate to the gitub page to find the application_
 * _Clone the application from the github address to their local computer_
-* _Run "dotnet restore" within the terminal of the downloaded directory_
+* _Run "dotnet restore" within the terminal of the Bakery directory_
-* _Run "npm run build" within the terminal of the downloaded directory_
+* _Run "dotnet run" within the terminal of the Bakery directory_

 ## Known Bugs